Smak0001/ZeeHealthy/readme.md

 1. Start docker

-2. Copy .env file with credentials form Teams in project root.
+2. Copy .env file with credentials form Teams in project root. (and in all the code folders in the backend)

-3. Open backend folder, and run "docker compose up"
+4. Open backend folder, and run "docker compose up"

-4. In the root of your project in the terminal type "npm run dev"
+5. In the root of your project in the terminal type "npm run dev"

-5. It should work :)
+6. It should work :)